 MusicTime Deluxe has many of the standard features you would expect to find in the best music notation software.
-Using just the note palette and the mouse, we were adding notes to the staff in mere minutes.
-The program includes a nice little virtual piano.
+Using just the note palette and the mouse, we added notes to the staff in mere minutes.
+The program includes a nice virtual piano.
 We also really like that you can access the computer keyboard entry mode from within the virtual piano.

 Ease of use is the category in which MusicTime Deluxe shines.
 Without even looking at the manual, we created a simple score in minutes simply by pointing and clicking the mouse.
 This music notation software has a set of tool palettes that include most of what you'll need to create your compositions.
 Each tool palette is small and does not take up much space on the score-editing page, which is nice, but you may need reading glasses to see the items included on each palette.

 While we liked the integration of the virtual piano and the computer keyboard entry, we sometimes had trouble with some of the keyboard commands.
 We expected that when the virtual piano is open and the QWERTY Keyboard Note Entry option is selected, the keyboard shortcuts would work as documented in the manual.
 For example, the manual indicates that you can press the right arrow key on the computer keyboard to move to the first beat of the next measure on the staff.
 But when the virtual piano is open, the cursor moves from the staff and selects the virtual piano window.
 This behavior was a little confusing.

 This notation software includes sample files that you can use as templates to help you compose music.
 You can import MIDI and MusicXML files so that you can work with scores by other composers, but the limited number of staves per composition can be a disadvantage because some scores that we tried to import had more staves than this music notation software could handle.